kiancchen/Vending-Machine/README.md

 ## Roles

-1. Product Owner:
+1. Product Owner: Yufei Zuo

     Responsible for:
     - maximize value of the product and the work
     - manage the product backlog
     - remove impediments

-2. Scrum Master:
+2. Scrum Master: Cheng Chen

     Responsible for:
     - record product backlog items and order it
     - optimize the value of the work
     - ensure transparency and  clarity of the product backlog

-3. Developer1:
+3. Developer1: Yuanqun Wang
-4. Developer2:
+4. Developer2: Zexuan Long
-5. Developer3:
+5. Developer3: Songyin Li
-6. Developer4:
+6. Developer4: Zehui Lin

 ## Individual Contribution